imabeastdrew/resybot/README.md

 An Agent that automatically resolves merge conflicts in pull requests by reproducing the merge, using Codex to fix conflicts.
 It only runs on conflicted PRs and pushes a resolution commit back to the PR head branch.

+## Development
+This repository is under active development.

 ## Installation

 Resybot is not yet published to PyPI, nor the GitHub Marketplace.
 For now, install from source: